What is Purple “Clay,” and What Functions Does Purple “Clay” Serve?

 When discussing these concepts with others, it's essential first to clarify which definition you're using.
 Otherwise, conversations can become heated, with experienced potters criticizing academics for not understanding the craft and academics regarding potters as ignorant.
 The “double porosity structure” of purple clay is closely related to its quartz content.
 The “purple” refers to color, while the “clay” denotes its nature.

-When a purple clay teapot breaks, you can examine its fractured surface to clearly discern its unique structure.
+When a breaks, you can examine its fractured surface to clearly discern its unique structure.
 During firing, carbonate ions decompose, releasing carbon monoxide and carbon dioxide, forming bubbles.
 These bubbles can be interconnected or isolated, creating a dense “chain-like cluster of pores” that open up, or they can become trapped between quartz and silicate particles, preventing interconnection and thus remaining closed.
 The coexistence of open and closed channels is known as the “pore-void structure” or, more commonly, “dual porosity.”

 What is Purple